-At the Company, robust governance practices serve as the bedrock of our decision-making processes, guiding the Company's commitment to transparency, integrity, and accountability.
-The Company maintains rigorous governance standards to ensure compliance with laws, regulations, and internal policies, thereby minimizing legal risks and nurturing a culture of regulatory adherence.
-The pivotal role of the Board of Directors encompasses oversight of strategic decisions, risk management, and corporate governance practices, all aligned with the Company's enduring vision and values to foster sustainable value creation for all stakeholders.
+The Company maintains rigorous governance standards to ensure compliance with applicable laws, regulations, and internal policies, thereby minimizing legal risks and fostering a culture of regulatory adherence.
+The Board of Directors plays a pivotal role in overseeing strategic decisions, managing risk, and upholding corporate governance practices.
+This oversight aligns with the Company's vision and values, promoting sustainable value creation for all stakeholders.

-The Company's governance framework not only guides the automation initiatives, ensuring that technological deployments align with strategic goals, ethical norms, and regulatory mandates, but also supports the Company's commitment to nurturing talent and fostering a culture of learning, diversity, and inclusion.
-Transparent policies and structured development programs empower the Company's Futureshapers to excel professionally, driving innovation and reinforcing organizational resilience.
+The Company's governance framework not only guides automation initiatives but also ensures that technological deployments are in harmony with the Company's strategic objectives, ethical norms, and regulatory requirements.
+This framework supports the Company's commitment to nurturing talent and promoting a culture of learning, diversity, and inclusion.
+Transparent policies and structured development programs empower the Company's Futureshapers to excel in their professional journeys.
+This empowerment drives innovation and strengthens organizational resilience.

-Looking ahead, the Company remains dedicated to maintaining the highest governance standards for ensuring transparency, enhancing stakeholder trust, and driving sustained organizational performance.
-The Company's commitment extends to upholding ethical conduct, complying with regulatory requirements, and fostering a culture of accountability across all levels of the Company's operations.
+Looking ahead, the Company remains dedicated to maintaining the highest governance standards.
+This commitment ensures transparency, enhances stakeholder trust, and drives sustained organizational performance.

 By prioritizing continuous improvement and adapting to emerging best practices, the Company aims to fortify its governance framework to effectively manage risks, seize opportunities, and deliver enduring value for the shareholders, customers, employees, and the communities we serve.